Tonia Williams, VWPP Fall 2019, Vassar ’21, talks about her internship

 Students can also gain pre-professional experience in an international city without having to worry about finances:

-As a student on the Vassar-Wesleyan Program in Paris, your total Parisian living expenses (room and board, local transportation, program excursions and visits, and a co-curricular stipend) are included in your tuition.
+As a student on the Vassar-Wesleyan Program in Paris, your total Parisian living expenses (room and board, local transportation, program excursions and visits, a co-curricular stipend, and a “stage”) are included in your comprehensive fee.
 This unique opportunity to take an unpaid internship while having their living expenses subsidized by the VWPP relieves our students from the financial burden an internship in a major city can represent, or taking time out from a summer job to intern.

 You can explore a possible career path:

 Think you might want to teach someday?
 Come back to France or go to another country to work after graduation?
+Work in an international environment?
 Explore your field of study in the workplace?
 Discover the daily life of Parisian schoolchildren and their teachers?
 Observe how a scientific laboratory undertakes their research?
-Interact with artists and a gallery in a world renowned café?
+Interact with artists and a gallery in a world-renowned café?
 All our interns experience a possible career path as they take part in the local populations’ lives going about their work in their “stages”.